 Highway 49--Gold Rush Country

-Rough and Ready 5 miles from Grass Valley.
+Introduction to the Gold Rush town of Rough and Ready, which is 5 miles from Grass Valley.

 In 1850, about 3,000 people lived here.
 A proposed government mining tax got townspeople angry enough to vote to secede from the Union.
 They named their town for the 12th President, Zachary Taylor, who was nicknamed “Old Rough & Ready.”
 The new republic lasted just three months.